fbreitwieser/krakenuniq/paper.md

 KrakenUniq software classifies reads from metagenomic samples to establish which organisms are present in the samples and estimate their abundance.
 The software is widely-used used by researchers and clinicians in medical diagnostics, microbiome and environmental studies.

+Typical databases used by KrakenUniq are tens to hundreds of gigabytes in size.
+The original KrakenUniq code required loading the entire database in RAM, which demanded expensive high-memory servers to run it efficiently.
+If a user did not have enough physical RAM to load the entire database, KrakenUniq resorted to memory-mapping the database, which significantly increased run times, frequently by a factor of more than 100.
+The new functionality described in this paper enables users who do not have access to high-memory servers to run KrakenUniq efficiently, with a performance hit of factor of 3-4, down from 100+.

 # Introduction